cetic/fadi/README.md

 ## What is FADI?

 The FADI project is dedicated to making the deployment of Big Data tools on [Kubernetes](https://kubernetes.io/) simple, portable and scalable.
-The goal is to provide a straightforward way to deploy open-source systems for Big Data to diverse infrastructures (private and public clouds).
+The goal is to provide a straightforward way to deploy open-source systems for Big Data to various infrastructures (private and public clouds).
 Anywhere you can run Kubernetes, you should be able to run FADI.

 ### 0. Getting started